cekkr/grid-pascal-sim.html/README.md

 - Gradient controls that let you normalize colors symmetrically, clamp to positive/negative ranges, or enforce explicit min/max spans.
 - Built-in presets that reproduce classic Pascal behaviour, divergent amplification, echo feedback loops, and decay scenarios.
 - Inspector panel with clickable lineage and local-storage projects so you can hop between parents/children, save studies, and reload configurations between sessions.
+- Binary path analytics that surface C(n, k) counts, 0/1 distributions, and representative enumerations for each node.
 - Companion research notes inside `studies/` describing theoretical backgrounds and worked examples that inspired the simulator.

 ## Getting Started